chao-peng/academic-kickstart/content/authors/admin/_index.md

 Chao Peng （彭péng, 超chāo）

-I am a Tech Expert / Senior Researcher at [ByteDance (字节跳动)](https://www.bytedance.com) working on software quality assurance and a part-time postgraduate student mentor of [School of Computer Science, Fudan University](https://cs.fudan.edu.cn).
+I am a Senior Researcher at [ByteDance (字节跳动)](https://www.bytedance.com) and a part-time postgraduate student mentor of [School of Computer Science, Fudan University](https://cs.fudan.edu.cn).
 I received my PhD degree from [Laboratory for Foundations of Computer Science (LFCS)](http://wcms.inf.ed.ac.uk/lfcs), [The University of Edinburgh](https://www.ed.ac.uk/) under supervision of [Dr. Ajitha Rajan](http://homepages.inf.ed.ac.uk/arajan).

-At ByteDance, I am on the Quality Lab team.
-My research interest lies in the area of software testing, maintenance and quality assurance, and the synergy with machine learning and compiler techniques.
-I am also responsible for lab-wide academic development and university collaboration.
+At ByteDance, I am on the App Infra Research Center.
+My research interest lies in the area of software testing, program repair and optimisations, and the synergy with machine learning and compiler techniques.
+I am also responsible for department-wide academic development and university collaboration.

 I am passionate about building practical software testing, analysis, and debugging systems to predict, detect, diagnose, and fix bugs for all kinds of software systems.